rashadism/openchoreo/samples/workflow/README.md

 - Verify Argo Workflow has a step named `workload-create-step`
 - Check that step has succeeded (`phase: Succeeded`)
 - Ensure step outputs a parameter named `workload-cr` with valid YAML
-- Check workflow controller logs for extraction errors
+- Check workflowrun controller logs for extraction errors
-- Verify `WorkloadUpdated` condition in Workflow status
+- Verify `WorkloadUpdated` condition in WorkflowRun status